Wilderness Journal Issue #020

 In the early ’80s, archaeologists uncovered cultural artefacts at Kutikina Cave (formerly Fraser Cave; handed back to the First Nations community, the palawa, in 1995) in the Lower Franklin.
 The discovery at Kutikina Cave was one of the integral factors in getting World Heritage status and saving the river.

-Read more about how pivotal World Heritage status was in winning the Franklin campaign
+Read more about how pivotal the World Heritage declaration was in saving the Franklin.

 A belligerent Tasmanian Government pushed ahead with the dam, despite the Franklin being part of a World Heritage Area.